layer5io/advanced-istio-service-mesh-workshop/README.md

 # Advanced Istio Service Mesh Workshop

-A workshop on the fundamentals of service mesh through the lens of Linkerd.
+A workshop on advanced aspects of service mesh through the lens of Istio.
 Questions?
 Join the [service mesh community](http://slack.layer5.io).

 ## Prerequisites